Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 Q5.6: How can I uninstall all of Fink?

-A: Almost all files installed by Fink are in /sw (or wherever you chose to install it).
-Thus in order to get rid of Fink, enter this command:
+A: Almost all files installed by Fink are in /opt/sw (or wherever you chose to install it), except for a few exceptions.
+Thus, in order to get rid of Fink, enter this command:

-If you aren't planning to reinstall Fink you also will want to remove the "source /sw/bin/init.csh" line you added to your .cshrc file or the "source /sw/bin/init.sh" line you added to your .bashrc file, whichever is appropriate to your setup, using a text editor.
+If you aren't planning to reinstall Fink you also will want to remove the "source /opt/sw/bin/init.csh" line you added to your .cshrc file or the "source /opt/sw/bin/init.sh" line you added to your .bashrc file, whichever is appropriate to your setup, using a text editor.
+If you had the xinitrc package installed, then you will want to restore the original /usr/X11/lib/X11/xinit/xinitrc, which has been backed up as /usr/X11/lib/X11/xinit/xinitrc.YYYYMMDDhhmm, i.e. the extension has a year, month, date, hour, and minute).
+If you have more than one of these, the original one normally does not mention sys-xinitrc-fink.
+Once you've found the right one, you can use

 Q5.7: The package database at the website lists package xxx, but apt-get and dselect know nothing about it.
 Who's lying?